 Difficulty With Intimate Relationships

-If a person was neglected as a child, they will often experience problems with intimate relationships, often withdrawing from physical or emotional intimacy or struggling to communicate their own needs and emotions.
+If a person were neglected as a child, they would often experience problems with intimate relationships, often withdrawing from physical or emotional intimacy or struggling to communicate their own needs and emotions.
 Because of their avoidant attachment style, they will struggle with finding a partner who can accept their issues and will need a very supportive partner and support network to help them get through it.

 Difficulty With Self-expression